RozVasquez001/JBONKS/README.md

 # JBONKS

-ecommerce mobile application
+JBONKS is an E-commerce mobile application

-norien po ito